olincollege/illuminatimap/README.md

                         The amount of time to wait between requests in seconds (default: 1.0)
 ```

+Rate limiting is highly recommended, as getting the data for a full category of pages can take a very large number of requests.

 **DELETE THIS LATER:**
 The README provides a short summary of the project.